 Oh, no. It can’t be…?
 Ohmygod.

-Suddenly her legs goes all wobbly and her stomach is overrun by butterflies.
-She wants to turn around and run in the other direction, not stopping until she’s back in the safety of her room in Bayou Oaks Mansion again.
+Suddenly her legs go all wobbly and her stomach is overrun by butterflies.
+She wants to turn around and run in the other direction, not stopping until she is back in the safety of her room in Bayou Oaks Mansion again.

-Instead she follows Teddy towards the little group on wobbly legs, a nervous smile plastered on her face.
+Instead she follows Teddy towards the little group on shaky legs, a nervous smile plastered on her face.

 ‘Look who I brought!’
 Teddy hollers to the little group.